 NVE has a cooperation agreement with the Competition Authority (concerning i.e. market surveillance) and the Financial Supervisory Authority of Norway (concerning the financial markets for electricity derivatives).
 NVE also has a cooperation agreement with The Directorate for Civil Protection and Emergency Planning.
 NVE is a member of Council of European Energy Regulators (CEER) and the organization of the Nordic Energy Regulators (NordREG).

-1.2 Main developments in 2015
+1.2 Main developments in 2016

-1.2.1 Hydropower production and transmission capacity
+1.2.1 Electricity production and consumption - new record in 2016